unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

 The `ConsoleLogger` class provides a concrete implementation of the `Logger` interface.
-You can then use the `Logger` interface as a type for variables, method parameters, or return types, allowing for polymorphism.
+You can then use the `Logger` interface as a type for variables, method parameters, or return types.

 ```java
 public class Main {